AtifBroGITRepos/myuniverse2/DEPLOYMENT_GUIDE.md

 # or
 yarn start
 ```
 By default, this usually runs on port 3000 (for Next.js default).
 Your hosting provider might manage this differently or you might specify a port.
+The development server for this project is set to port 9002 in `package.json`.

 For robust production deployments, consider using a process manager like PM2:
 ```bash